iprafols/SQUEzE/README.md

 this paper if you are using SQUEzE in your analysis.

 SQUEzE can run in different modes:
-    1. training - Use a known sample to decide on which cuts to apply
+    1. training - Use a known sample to decide on model options
+    2. test - Use a known sample to assess model performance
-    2. operation - Apply cuts to unknown sample to build a catalogue
+    3. operation - Apply cuts to unknown sample to build a catalogue
-    3. merge - Merge different candidates objects into a single candidate objects
+    4. merge - Merge different candidates objects into a single candidate objects

 ## Installation